Nickelodeon's Biggest Scandals Ever

 Sam & Cat was cancelled after star's selfies leaked

-The next month, McCurdy skipped the Kids' Choice Awards, spurning speculation that the photos caused a rift between her and Nickelodeon.
-She explained her absence on Twitter (via The Washington Post), denying the photos played a role, but rather, that she "was put in an uncomfortable, compromising, unfair situation" by Nickelodeon, and that she "chose to not go because sticking up for what is right and what is fair is what [her] mom taught [her] is ALWAYS the most important thing."
+The next month, McCurdy skipped the Kids' Choice Awards, spurring speculation that the photos caused a rift between her and Nickelodeon.
+She explained her absence on X (via The Washington Post), denying the photos played a role, but rather, that she "was put in an uncomfortable, compromising, unfair situation" by Nickelodeon, and that she "chose to not go because sticking up for what is right and what is fair is what [her] mom taught [her] is ALWAYS the most important thing."

-Nickelodeon didn't respond, but the drama rolled on from there, including an alleged salary feud between Grande and McCurdy (which Grande denied).
+Nickelodeon didn't respond, but the drama rolled on from there, including an alleged salary feud between Grande and McCurdy.
 "Sam & Cat" ended up axed after just one season.
 Grande was effusive about the whole situation, but McCurdy had ... thoughts, posting on Reddit (via The Hollywood Reporter) that she "left Nickelodeon" in order "to move forward with [her] life."
 She further explained: "To remove myself from the role model battle, the falsified standard set by the bubblegum industry, is — in my eyes — to remove myself from the counterintuitive battle of attempting to be something perfect while being glaringly aware of my imperfections."

 Jason Biggs' big backlash